radareorg/radare2-book/src/projects/annotations.md

 **Persistent Across Sessions:**

-Annotations are stored globally in the `~/.local/share/radare2/cache` directory.
-This ensures that they are accessible across different sessions, even if the project is closed and reopened later.
+Annotations are stored globally in the XDG cache directory.
+This ensures that they are accessible across different sessions, even if no project is used.

 **Multiline Annotations:**

 Annotations can contain multiple lines of text, making them ideal for storing detailed notes, such as decompilation output, comments, or any other observations about a function.

+Only the first line of the annotation will be displayed in the disassembly.
+Take this in mind when writing them to make them look nicer in the disassembly listing.

+You can disable this feature by toggling the `e asm.anos` eval variable.

 **Cross-Project:**